Service type of application runs in background

 Service Arguments [since 2.0.4]

-From v2.0.4, the service type of application supports to add fixed arguments to programs, both Windows and Linux supported:
+From v2.0.4, the service type of application supports to add fixed arguments to programs, both Windows, Linux and Mac OS supported:

 YourProgram /install auto arg1 arg2

-After successful "/install", you can find the service in service manager, "services.msc" on Windows, "ntsysv" on Linux.
-The service program will keep running after user logs out.
+After successful "/install", you can find the service in service manager, "services.msc" on Windows, "ntsysv" on Linux, "launchctl" on Mac OS etc. The service program will keep running after user logs out.
 You can also control the service start and stop through command line.
 On Windows:

 net stop YourServiceName